Frequently asked questions

 you need to fence well at that particular competition, and competition itself needs to satisfy certain criteria.

-For instance, the winner of 6-participant competition earns E rating.
+For example, the winner of any 6-participant competition earns E rating.
 To earn A rating, there has to be

-at least 15 fencers, at least 2 A, 2 B, 2 C; at least 2 As and two Bs need to finish in top-8...
-For the
+at least 15 fencers, and of them at least 2 A, 2 B, 2 C; at least 2 As and two Bs need to finish in top-8...

-detailed list of ratings criteria, look at the USFA Classification Reference Chart in the current USA
+For complete information on tournament ratings, look at the USFA Classification Reference Chart in the current

-Youth competitions differ slightly - they do not award ratings until the competition satisfies at least C1 rating level.
+Youth competitions differ slightly - they do not award ratings until the competition reaches at least C1 rating level.

-The competition is "USFA-sanctioned" if it has been approved by the US Fencing Association.
+The competition is "sanctioned" if it has been approved by the US Fencing Association.
 Please ask

 the competition organizers if the competition is USFA-sanctioned or not.
 To compete in the USFA-sanctioned